You've spent years wrestling with conditions that were never in your control.

 The conditions will stack again tomorrow.

-That thing you're dancing around has been there long enough.
+That thing you keep circling has been there long enough.

 If it doesn’t shift something, we’ll refund you.
 Simple.